calvinmetcalf/kubernetes-scripts/README.md

 a set of kubernetes scripts I have in some of my projects for doing rolling updates and whatnot

 Assumes that you update the version in your package.json each time you deploy.
+The package name in your package.json should be unique per project as it is used to uniquly identify the app.

 needs to be called with the following env variables